codenlighten/aumcoin/README.md

-# LightCoin-PQ: Satoshi Vision + Post-Quantum
+# AumCoin: Satoshi Vision + Post-Quantum

 > **A fork of Litecoin v0.6.3c with all original Bitcoin OP_CODES restored and massive scalability**